Scaling limit of the invasion percolation cluster on a regular tree: Background and overview

-In Section~\ref{sec:fixed}, we look at the convergence of the rescaled paths coding a sequence of such segments for well chosen, fixed values of the $W$-process.
-In fact, we consider slightly more general settings which allows us to treat the case of the IIC as well as the various flavours of the IPC.
+In Section~\ref{secfixed} we look at the convergence of the rescaled paths coding a sequence of such segments for well chosen, fixed values of the $\widehat W$-process.
+In fact, we consider slightly more general settings which allows us to treat the case of the IIC as well as the various flavors of the IPC.

-In Section~\ref{sec:proofmain}, we prove \thmref{right_scale}, by combining segments to form $\cR$.
-To deal with the fact that $W$ is random and exploit the convergence \eqref{WtoL}, we use a coupling argument (see Subsection~\ref{sub:coupling}).
-We then prove that the segments fall into the family dealt with in Section~\ref{sec:fixed}.
-Because of the divergence of the $L$-process at the origin, we only perform the above for sub-trees above certain levels, and bound the resulting error separately.
+In Section~\ref{secproofmain} we prove Theorem~\ref{Trightscale} and Theorem~\ref{Ttwosidedscale} by combining segments.
+To deal with the fact that $\widehat W$ is random and exploit the convergence (\ref{eWtoL}), we use a coupling argument (see Section~\ref{subcoupling}).
+We then prove that the segments fall into the family dealt with in Section~\ref{secfixed}.
+Because of the divergence of the $L$-process at the origin, we only perform the above for subtrees above certain levels, and bound the resulting error separately.
+The proof of Theorem~\ref{Tlimexist} follows from Theorem~\ref{Trightscale}.

-Finally, in section~\ref{sec:levels}, we apply our convergence results to establish asymptotics for level and volume estimates of the IPC, to recover and extend results of \cite{AGdHS2008}.
+Finally, in Section~\ref{seclevels} we apply our convergence results to establish asymptotics for level and volume estimates of the IPC, to recover and extend results of~\cite{AGdHS2008}.